OpensourceICTSolutions/zabbix-mysql-partitioning-perl/README.md

 ## Important notes/bugs:

-#1 The script is no longer working for MySQL 8.
-Use MariaDB or check out the stored procedures in the guide below.
+#1 The script is FIXED for MySQL 8.
+It works for both MySQL and MariaDB latest versions and should still work with older versions as well.

 # Zabbix MySQL partitioning perl script